PowerShell/SecretManagement/README.md

 Therefore the extension vault module itself does not export the five required cmdlets directly, but are instead exported from a nested module that resides within the extension vault module directory.
 This nested module must have a name that is the parent module name with '.Extension' appended to it.

+It is recommended that the parent module manifest file (.psd1) include the 'SecretManagement' tag in its PrivateData section.
+This allows [PowerShellGallery](https://www.powershellgallery.com) to associate it with the SecretManagement module.

 ### Example: Script module vault extension

 This is a minimal vault extension example to demonstrate the directory structure and functional requirements of an extension vault module.